digitalmacgyver/viblio_backend/vib/README.md

 Adding New Programs
 ===================

-There are some conventions for applications added to the vib repository.
+There are some configuration, logging, and documentation conventions for applications added to the vib repository.

 Configuration
 -------------